lilychughes/FishLifeExonCapture/README.md

 done
 ```

 Finally, removing these taxa often leaves gaps in the alignment, or large gaps are created from scaffolding Ns, or just single-taxon insertions.
 The AlignmentCleaner.py script removes these columns from the alignment.
 It will also remove sequences that cover less than 50% of the alignment.
 If you want to change this threshold, you can change the fraction with the '-c' flag.
 It will also throw out any remaining sequences with two or more stop codons.
 A single stop codon will be changed to 'NNN'.
+Since this script looks for stop codons, you will need to specify whether it is mitochondrial or not with the -m flag.

 ```
+# Nuclear Exons
-for f in *dropped.fasta;
+for f in E*dropped.fasta;
 do
-python ../../FishLifeExonCapture/AlignmentCleaner.py -f $f -o $f.cleaned.fasta -c 0.5;
+python ../../FishLifeExonCapture/AlignmentCleaner.py -f $f -o $f.cleaned.fasta -c 0.5 -m False;
 done
 ```